 - Advise on the development and implementation of successful interventions with children and youth who are exposed to conditions that make them vulnerable to, or victims of, sex trafficking;

-- Make recommendations for administrative or legislative changes necessary to use programs, properties, or other resources owned, operated, or funded by the Federal Government to provide safe housing for children and youth who are sex trafficking victims and provide support to entities that provide housing or other assistance to victims;
+- Make recommendations for administrative or legislative changes necessary to use programs, properties, or other resources owned, operated, or funded by the Federal Government to provide safe housing for children and youth who are sex trafficking victims, and provide support to entities that provide housing or other assistance to victims;

-- Develop 2-tiers of best practices and recommendations for States including sample training materials, protocols, and screening tools to prepare individuals who administer social services to identify and serve children and youth who are sex trafficking victims or at-risk of sex trafficking; multidisciplinary strategies to identify victims, manage cases, and improve services for all children and youth who are at risk of sex trafficking, or are sex trafficking victims, in the U.S.; sample protocols and recommendations that provide for cross-system collaborations; criteria and guidelines for establishing safe residential placements for foster children who have been sex trafficked as well as victims of trafficking identified through interactions with law enforcement; and training guidelines for caregivers that serve children and youth being cared for outside the home; and
+- Develop two tiers of best practices and recommendations for states, including sample training materials, protocols, and screening tools to prepare individuals who administer social services to identify and serve children and youth who are sex trafficking victims or at-risk of sex trafficking; multidisciplinary strategies to identify victims, manage cases, and improve services for all children and youth who are at risk of sex trafficking, or are sex trafficking victims, in the U.S.; sample protocols and recommendations that provide for cross-system collaborations; criteria and guidelines for establishing safe residential placements for foster children who have been sex trafficked as well as victims of trafficking identified through interactions with law enforcement; and training guidelines for caregivers that serve children and youth being cared for outside the home; and

 Cross-system collaboration protocols and recommendations shall include strategies to identify victims; strategies to collect, document, and share data across systems and agencies; strategies to help agencies better understand the type of sex trafficking involved, the scope of the problem, and the needs of the population served; strategies to address the demand for trafficked children and youth; strategies to increase prosecutions of traffickers and purchasers of children and youth; and information on the degree of victim interaction with multiple systems.